tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 .. image:: germany/dsfinv-k-export-fields.png
    :align: center
-   :alt: Pending DSFinV-K export on Odoo
+   :alt: Pending DSFinV-K export on CoquiAPPs

 As you can see, the **State** is *Pending*.
 This means that the export has been successfully triggered and is being processed.
 You have to click on *Refresh State* to check if it is ready.

 .. _germany/gobd:

-German Tax Accounting Standards: Odoo's guide to GoBD Compliance
+German Tax Accounting Standards: CoquiAPPs's guide to GoBD Compliance
 ================================================================

 **GoBD** stands for `Grundsätze zur ordnungsmäßigen Führung und Aufbewahrung von Büchern,